SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

    * **[Classic UI](/docs/get-started/sumo-logic-ui-classic)**.
 From the left navigation menu, go to **Administration** > **Account** > **Manage Plan**.
    * **[New UI](/docs/get-started/sumo-logic-ui)**.
 From the top navigation menu, go to **Administration** > **Manage Plan**.

-1. Select your Essentials plan:
+1. Select your Essentials plan.
    - Choose **Troubleshoot**, **Collaborate**, or **Orchestrate** ([learn more](/docs/manage/manage-subscription/sumo-logic-credits-accounts/#essentials)).
    - Choose **monthly** or **annual** billing.

-1. Enter your payment details in the secure checkout form.
+1. Enter your payment details.
+   - Fill out the secure payment form.
 Once your payment is processed, your account will be upgraded, granting you immediate access to premium features.
 The payment is calculated for the full day on which you confirm and pay.
-Your subscription begins at midnight Pacific Standard Time (PST) on that day.
+Your subscription begins at midnight PST on that day.

+## Adjusting Essentials plans

+You can switch between Essentials plans or update billing cycles as needed.
+Changes take effect immediately or at the next billing cycle, depending on your request.

 The table below explains our Essentials plan billing plan change policies.